Find Trade Colleges

 The states with the most job growth for Pharmacy Technician are Utah, Nevada, and Arizona.
 Watch out if you plan on working in Maine, Illinois, or Wisconsin.
 These states have the worst job growth for this type of profession.

-Salary for a Pharmacy Technician
+How Much Does a Pharmacy Technician Make?

 undefined